Do the Hodge spectra distinguish orbifolds from manifolds? Part 1: Riemannian Orbifold Background

 \subsection{Differential forms and the Hodge Laplacian}

-As the main results of this article concern the spectrum of the Laplacian acting on $p$-forms on a closed Riemannian orbifold, we give a brief description of how to define differential forms on orbifolds.
+We give a brief description of how to define differential forms on orbifolds.
 For details of the constructions we refer to \cite{C19} or \cite{W12}.
 We take $\orb$ to be a $d$-dimensional orbifold throughout this section.

-\begin{defn} \begin{itemize} \item As in the case of manifolds, a $p$-form $\omega$ on an orbifold $\O$ is defined to be a section of the $p$-th exterior power of the cotangent bundle $T^*(\orb)$.
+\begin{defn} \begin{enumerate} \item As in the case of manifolds, a $p$-form $\omega$ on an orbifold $\O$ is defined to be a section of the $p$-th exterior power of the cotangent bundle $T^*(\orb)$.
 The cotangent bundle and its exterior powers are examples of orbibundles; see, for example, \cite{C19} or \cite{G12} for an expository introduction to orbibundles or the references therein for more in-depth explanations.
-We will only use the following: If $U\subset \O$ is an open set on which there exists a coordinate chart $(\widetilde U, G_U, \pi_U)$, then any $p$-form $\omega$ on $U$ corresponds to a $G_U$-invariant $p$-form $\widetilde{\omega}$ on $\widetilde U$, which we call the lift of $\omega$ to $\tu$.
-The differential form $\omega$ is said to be of class $C^k$ on $U$ if $\widetilde{\omega}$ is of class $C^k$.
+We will only use the following: If $U\subset \O$ is an open set on which there exists a coordinate chart $(\widetilde U, G_U, \pi_U)$, then any $p$-form $\omega$ on $U$ corresponds to a $G_U$-invariant $p$-form $\widetilde{\omega}$ on $\widetilde U$, which we call the \emph{lift} of $\omega$ to $\tu$.
+The differential form $\omega$ is said to be of \emph{class $C^k$} on $U$ if $\widetilde{\omega}$ is of class $C^k$.
 The compatibility condition on overlapping charts in Definition~\ref{defn:ofld} part~\ref{it:ro} leads to a natural compatibility condition on the lifts of $p$-forms.
-One can use partitions of unity to construct globally defined $p$-forms from $p$-forms defined on an open covering of $\O$.
+One can use partitions of unity to construct globally defined $p$-forms from $p$-forms defined on an open cover of $\O$.

-\item For a Riemannian manifold $M$, recall that the Hodge Laplacian $\Delta^p$ acting on the space of smooth $p$-forms $\Omega^p(M)$ is given by
+\item For a Riemannian manifold $M$, recall that the \emph{Hodge Laplacian $\Delta^p$} acting on the space of smooth $p$-forms $\Omega^p(M)$ is given by

 where $d$ is the exterior derivative and $\delta$ is the codifferential operator, i.e.\ the formal adjoint of $d$ obtained via the Riemannian metric.
 It is straightforward to check that the Hodge Laplacian commutes with isometries.
 The notion of Hodge Laplacian extends to Riemannian orbifolds $\O$ as follows: Let $\omega$ be a smooth $p$-form on $\O$.
-On each coordinate chart $\cc$, the $G$-invariance of the lift $\widetilde{\omega}$ and the fact that the Hodge Laplacian on Riemannian manifolds commutes with isometries together imply that $\Delta^p(\widetilde{\omega})$ is $G_U$-invariant.
+On each coordinate chart $\cc$, the $G_U$-invariance of the lift $\widetilde{\omega}$ and the fact that the Hodge Laplacian on Riemannian manifolds commutes with isometries together imply that $\Delta^p(\widetilde{\omega})$ is $G_U$-invariant.
 We define $\Delta^p(\omega)$ on $U$ by